NCAA Division I men's ice hockey tournament Most Outstanding Player: History

 In recent years the award has usually gone to the most outstanding player of the team that won the Division I NCAA Tournament.
-During the first five years of the tournament the most outstanding player did not come from the winning squad but since 1953 the MOP has not been on the victorious school in only three years (1955, 1960 and 1985).
-Only two players have been named MOP more than once (Lou Angotti and Marc Behrend), however neither was able to do so in consecutive years.
+During the first five years of the tournament the most outstanding player did not come from the winning squad, but since 1953 the MOP has not been on the victorious team in only three years (1955, 1960 and 1985).
+Only two players have been named MOP more than once (Lou Angotti and Marc Behrend), but neither was able to do so in consecutive years.
 In 1960 the MOP was awarded to multiple players for the first time when it was awarded to three separate people, none of whom played for the National Champion.
 It has not been awarded to more than one player in a single year since.

 The 2020 tournament was cancelled due to the COVID-19 pandemic, as a result no tournament Most Outstanding Player was awarded.